taylorely/eDNA_temporal_variation/README.md

 Inputs

 taylor_pre_occupancy_results_sum.taxonomy_bio_reps_separate_eDNA_index.RDS - This file is a community-site table with columns as samples and rows as species.
 ASVs assigned to the same taxonomic rank had reads summed together prior to eDNA index calculations.
+Located in the ouput R folder in the decontam folder.

 taylor_pre_occupancy_results_sum.taxonomy_bio_reps_separate_read_counts.RDS - This file is a community-site table with columns as samples and rows as species.
 ASVs assigned to the same taxonomic rank had reads summed together.
+Located in the ouput R folder in the decontam folder.

 metadata - MetaData_eDNA_degradation2020.txt